colinedsall/localagent/docs/README.md

-# Local Verilog Agent - User Guide
+# Local Verilog Agent

 ## Overview
-The Local Verilog Agent is an AI-powered tool that generates, simulates, and validates Verilog hardware designs using your local Ollama LLM and Icarus Verilog.
+The Local Verilog Agent is an LLM-powered tool that generates, simulates, and validates Verilog hardware designs using your local Ollama LLM and Icarus Verilog installation.

 ## Setup
 1.  **Prerequisites**: